 For example, imagine the project will involve designing a new website.
 The design phase might take 35 hours, the development phase might take 40 hours, and the testing phase might take 25 hours.
 This would mean that the total project would require 100 hours.

-Divided by the standard 40-hour work week, this would be equal to 2.5 FTEs — so you know that you will need two full-time workers and one part-time worker, or another combination of workers that adds up to 2.5 FTEs.
+Divided by the standard 40-hour work week, this would equal 2.5 FTEs — so you know that you will need two full-time workers and one part-time worker or another combination of workers that adds up to 2.5 FTEs.

 Now, it’s time to look at your project team.
 You might have a designer, a developer, and a tester on your team.
 If each of these workers works 40 hours per week, then you are already meeting the FTE requirement.
-However, if one of them only works 20 hours per week, then you will need to bring in another part-time worker to meet the FTE requirement.
+However, if one works only 20 hours per week, you must bring in another part-time worker to complete the FTE requirement.

-In this example, let’s imagine that you are tasked with re-allocating resources within your department.
+In this example, imagine you are tasked with reallocating resources within your department.
 A recent project took 20 hours less than anticipated, so you need to adjust your staffing levels accordingly.